cabalmail/cabal-infra/README.md

 1. [Create a worspace](https://learn.hashicorp.com/tutorials/terraform/cloud-workspace-create?in=terraform/cloud-get-started) of type version control workflow.
 Connect it to your cloned repository.
 2. Using [terraform.tfvars.example](./terraform.tfvars.example) as a guide, [create variables in your workspace](https://learn.hashicorp.com/tutorials/terraform/cloud-workspace-configure?in=terraform/cloud-get-started).
 3. [Create environment variables](https://learn.hashicorp.com/tutorials/terraform/cloud-workspace-configure?in=terraform/cloud-get-started) for `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` using the values you saved from the AWS section step 7.
+The secret access key should be designated "sensitive".
 Finally, create a third environment variable for `AWS_DEFAULT_REGION`.
 Set it to the same region you use for your primary infrastructure.

 ### Domain registration
 You must register your desired domains (control and mail) with your chosen registrar.
 CabalMail requires exactly one control domain and at least one mail domain.
 Registration requires an email address.
 You can use a temporary account with any of the free providers for this address, and later, you can update the registration records with a self-hosted address once your hosting infrastructure is up and running.

 ### Fork this repository
 Although you could connect Terraform Cloud directly to the original repository, it is safer to fork it.
 If you want to contribute to it, or extend it for your your own use, then forking is essential.
 Use the Github URL for your fork where called for in tfvars.

+### Fork the cabal-cert repository
+TODO: explain the cabal-cert repo

 ## Provisioning